twcook/S3M_Python/docs_source/source/config.rst

 **IF** you happened to have exited the Python interpreter in your terminal.
 You will need to restart it and run the configure function::

-    |    >>>python3

-    You will now be inside a Python3 interpreter configured as your virtual environment.
+    You will now be inside a Python interpreter configured inside your virtual environment.
     *NOTE:* Your terminal will now show the Python interpreter prompt which is **>>>**

     Execute each of the lines below, in sequence.